umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 # Widgets

 ## What is Widgets
-Widgets Allows you to have easy access to alot of different features, by selecting them from a menu. there is a total of nine-teen widgets in the menu.
+Widgets Allows you to have easy access to a lot of different features, by selecting them from a menu. there is a total of nine-teen widgets in the menu.
 This is designed in such a way that there is a ticket for all your needs.